 After the fall, Gods presence on Earth was constrained to a physical building – a temple.
 Meaning, only a few people who followed God’s specific rules had special access to Him, and the rest were separated.

 Look at the language John uses to describe this separation in verse 1 – He says, “and the sea was also gone.”
-If you’ve ever been in the sea or ocean, you understand how big and intimidating that amount of water can be, especially when youre surrounded by it.
+If you’ve ever been in the sea or ocean, you understand how big and intimidating that amount of water can be, especially when you’re surrounded by it.
 John is encouraging his readers that this once body of water will be no more.
 In the same way, our separation from God’s presence will be no more.

 We get to experience glimpses of God’s presence here on earth through personal devotion and community.
 But a time is coming where all we will do is be in the presence of God.